 The result?
 During 2009 Boston Synagogue reduced their carbon dioxide emissions by 70%, from over 200,000 lbs to just over 80,000 lbs.
 Their annual energy costs decreased by 57% during this period, to about $6,800 as compared to about $15,750.
 Also, their annual repair and maintenance bills dropped significantly.
 As a result,the estimated payback time on their capital investment is approximately 5 years.

 Read the full and very detailed case study by clicking here (PDF).

-To donate, click on the button and you will be directed to the donation page at PayPal
+To donate, click on the donate button above and you will be directed to the donation page at PayPal

-Click here to learn how your congregation can join more than 200 other Massachusetts faith communities in pledging to protect creation.
+Click here to learn how your congregation can join more than 230 faith community members in pledging to protect creation

 Sign Up for Our Newsletter!

 Massachusetts Interfaith Power & Light is a non-profit organization that provides a faith based response to climate change by promoting energy efficiency, environmental justice, green job training, and policies that will lead to a sustainable future.